 It was preordained so precisely that the details of what would happen were already known to them.

-Brothers will fight and kill each other, sisters’ children will defile kinship.
+Brothers will fight and kill each other, and sisters’ children will defile kinship.
 It is harsh in the world, whoredom rife-an ax age, a sword age-shields are riven- a wind age, a wolf age-before the world goes headlong.
 No man will have mercy on another…” (the “Elder Edda”)

 All trees will be uprooted, though the Yggdrasill “(World Tree”) will remain standing.
-The ash Yggdrasill is the tree-of-life; the tree of the ancient tree-worship; the tree which stands on the top of the pyramid in the island-birth place of the Aztec race; the tree referred to in the Hindoo legends.
+The ash Yggdrasill is the tree of life; the tree of the ancient tree worship; the tree which stands on the top of the pyramid in the island-birth place of the Aztec race; the tree referred to in the Hindoo legends.

-A terrible winter will prevail and three such winters will follow, with no summers.
+A terrible winter will prevail, and three such winters will follow, with no summers.

 “But even in this early morn; Faintly foreshadowed was the dawn Of that fierce struggle, deadly shock; Which yet should end in Ragnarok; When Good and Evil, Death and Life; Beginning now, end then their strife.”
 Valhalla (J. C. Jones).

-Afterward, the world will resurface as new and fertile, the surviving and returning gods will meet, and the world will be repopulated by two human survivors (in the myths of Scandinavia, by Lif and Lifthrasir, who will have remained hidden in the ash of the mighty tree Yggdrasill, through Ragnarok’s terrible time.
+Afterward, the world will resurface as new and fertile.
+The surviving and returning gods will meet, and the world will be repopulated by two human survivors (in the myths of Scandinavia, by Lif and Lifthrasir, who will have remained hidden in the ash of the mighty tree Yggdrasill, through Ragnarok’s terrible time.